What is a Domain Name?

 - First, at your registry, change the name servers to those of the host holding your website files.
 (We can do this for you).

-- Then wait for a period of from 2 hours to overnight.
+- Then wait for a period of from an hour to overnight.
 This allows time for propagation.
 This is when notice of this new name is sent to WHOIS databases worldwide.
 Most Australian registrars get the updates to the WHOIS databases quickly and the larger ISPs update from there very quickly.
 However we know of one large ISP who takes 24 hours to update.
-That means that your neighbours on another ISP may see your domain name while you don’t see it.
+That means that some people on another ISP may see your domain name before others.